sushil2601/javaScript_practise/MONGODB.md

 Q. What is projection in MongoDB?
 How to implement it?
 Ans :-
-    Projects is the way of specifying which fields should be returned in the query results.
+    Projection is the way of specifying which fields should be returned in the query results.

     Projection can be implemented by using the project method.